• Skip to primary navigation

 Can I make chocolate pizzelle recipe?

 Yes.
-Use 1 cup all-purpose flour sifted with 1/4 cup unsweetened cocoa powder (eliminate the anise flavor-only use vanilla).
+Use 1 cup of flour sifted with ¼ cup unsweetened cocoa powder (eliminate the anise flavor-only use vanilla).
+You can find the full recipe details in this article on chocolate pizzelle.

 What is the secret to obtaining the perfect pizzelle that stay crispy?